bookofproofs/bookofproofs.github.io/_sources/history/20th-century/timms.md

 title: Timms, Geoffrey
 born: 1903
 died: 1982
-keywords: Geoffrey Timms, Leeds, Cambridge, St Andrews, Bletchley Park, Cheltenham, Foreign Office
+keywords: geoffrey timms,timms
-description: Geoffrey Timms achieved exceptional academic results at Leeds and Cambridge and contributed during WWII at Bletchley and Cheltenham.
-He was later part of the Foreign Office.
+description: Geoffrey Timms studied at Leeds and Cambridge and then took up a post at St Andrews.
+During World War II he served at Bletchley Park and Cheltenham and joined the Foreign Office afterwards.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---